What To Know Before Hiring A Licensed Bail Bondsman

 For example, you can pay the bail amount using your own money.
 By doing this, you may be able to save money if the defendant appears at all court dates.
 However, it's important to remember that you are taking on the risk and may end up paying for the whole bond amount.

 Furthermore, you can also use tangible assets as collateral.
-These items could include real estate, stocks, personal bonds, and bank accounts.
-Finally, when you initially call the bail bondsman, you can ask about the acceptance criteria of the bond judge.
+These include real estate, stocks, personal bonds, and bank accounts.
+Finally, when you initially call the bail bond agent, you can ask about the acceptance criteria of the bond judge.

 2. Bail Bond = A Loan

-In Salt Lake and Utah Counties, a person is immediately taken into custody when arrested.
-The person will be held in jail until they are called for a bail hearing, where a judge will determine a bail amount.
+In Salt Lake and Utah Counties, a person arrested is immediately taken into custody.
+They are held in jail until they are called for a bail hearing, where a judge determines a bail amount.

 If the arrested person wants to be released, they must pay the bail amount to the court.
-As long as the defendant appears for all court dates, the bail amount is returned.
+The bail amount is returned as long as the defendant appears for all court dates.

 When hiring a licensed bail bondsman, they provide the court with a bond so the defendant can be released.
 This bond acts as a loan; just like all loans, there is a fee.
 Unfortunately, this fee cannot be refunded.